LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 ```
 source loadLSST.*
 ```
-where the suffix of `loadLSST` depends on the kernel you are running.  `eups` keeps track of every version of every LSST package installed on your machine and the dependencies between them.
+where the suffix of `loadLSST` depends on the shell you are running.  `eups` keeps track of every version of every LSST package installed on your machine and the dependencies between them.
 In order to use an `eups`-managed package, you must set it up.
 You can control which version of the package is setup using a command like this

 ```
 setup my_package -t prototype -t v2.1